php-tui/php-tui/docs/content/docs/reference/widgets/GridWidget.md

 ---
 title:  Grid
 description: The grid is a widget that provides either a horiztonal or vertical _layout_  based on a series of constraints.
-Widgets can be supplied to fill the cells corresponding to the resolved constraints.
 ---
 ##  Grid

 `PhpTui\Tui\Extension\Core\Widget\GridWidget`

 The grid is a widget that provides either a horiztonal or vertical _layout_  based on a series of constraints.

 Widgets can be supplied to fill the cells corresponding to the resolved constraints.

+### Example

 {{% terminal file="/data/example/docs/widget/gridWidget.html" %}}
 {{< details "Show code"  >}}
 {{% codeInclude file="/data/example/docs/widget/gridWidget.php" language="php" %}}